inpendio/rest-fetcher-base/README.md

 api.login({body: JSON.stringify(obj)});
 ```
 ####  GET params
-You can past your get params as object with key ```GET```.
+You can past your get params as object with key ```GET``` but also any key-pair that is not either forbiden or not listed as part of call (```url:'api/:id'```) will become part of get params.
 It will be parsed and the result will be attached to your call URL.
 ```javascript
 api.someService({
     GET:{